jacob-le0/reddit-scraper/README.md

 The extract function is called with the name of the subreddit (as it would be in the url) as a parameter.
 The transform function is called with the extracted raw data as its parameter, equated to a variable.
 The load function is called with two parameters: the variable equated to the transform function, and the name for the csv file.

+Matplotlib was used to visualize the results of the search via bar graph.